RocketChat/docs-old/user-guides/registration/README.md

 # Registering an account

-To be able to access a server you will need to first register an account manually or by using one of the many supported OAuth services (if the desired server has enabled these services) and then [login](../login/).
+To access any Rocket.Chat server register an account manually or by using one of the many supported OAuth services (if the desired server has enabled these services).
+After successfully registering, you can [log in](../login/) to the server.

 ## Manual registration